Things To Do

 Sure, you could travel this route by car.
 But why would you when there’s fresh air, sunshine and footsteps to be had?
 Turn off the Gold Coast Highway, where idyllic ocean shores greet your sea spray hungry spirit.
 Snag a park to the side of the main drag or duck into the residential areas for a quick pull-in.

 With ocean air in your lungs, snake along Currumbin Creek’s coastal track to the very edges of Currumbin point, then all the way ‘round to Elephant Rock.
-Why not celebrate a walk well done with a cheeky beer to your whistle at the iconic Currumbin Surf Life Saving Club or duck into Backbone a little further up for dumplings and bao buns.
+Duck into Backbone for dumplings and bao buns to celebrate a walk well done.

 THE DETAILS